POLDER-Crew/polder-federated-search/app/static/maps/README.md

 We also found some places and geographic features in Antarctica to put on the map, since the tileset we're using from GBIF doesn't have them; that's `places.geojson`, and `countries.geojson` for more zoomed-out views.

 Note that the Arctic and Antarctic map use different projections, and neither of them are the default web map projections.
-If you wish to adapt this app and just have one map, that is web mercator, you can simplify the code quite a bit.
+If you wish to adapt this app and just have one map (most likely web mercator), you can simplify the code quite a bit.

 ### Other helpful resources:
 - [MapTiler](https://www.maptiler.com/)